TheWebster/Licht/README.md

 ```ini
 KEY = VALUE
 ```
-`KEY` can consist of any characters but '=', `VALUE` can consist of any character including '=', whitespace before and after the delimiting '=' is ignored, there are no comments.

 `licht` first reads the systemwide config file `/etc/Licht.conf`.
 Then, if UID is not 0, it reads the per user config file `$XDG_CONFIG_HOME/Licht.conf`.
 Entries in the per user file overwrite entries in the systemwide file.
 The following key value pairs are recognized:
 + `DEVICE = <path-to-device>` : Absolute path to a /sys directory (or any other kind of directory) that contains the files **brightness** and **max_brightness**.
 If this key is not present in both configuration files, it defaults to the first directory in `/sys/class/backlight`, which is usually all there is and is what the user wants to control.
 + `SMOOTH_DURTION = <milliseconds>` : The duration a transition to another brightness value will take.
 Defaults to 0, which means instantneous change.